 Course begins with an overview of the primary components of AC circuits, such as resistors, inductors, rectifiers, transformers and capacitors, and then gradually introduces new, more complicated topics like applying AC principles in power generation and generators, motors, parallel and combination circuits, troubleshooting and evaluation of circuit conditions.
 May be repeated up to 4 credits.

 Prerequisite(s)/Corequisite(s): TCEN 111 and (OETS 104 or MATH 120).
 Restricted to Community Colleges campuses only.

-TCEN 130.
-Introducation to Biomass/Biogas 3 Credits (2+2P)
+TCEN 156.
+Building Envelope 3 Credits (2+2P)